Gum Abscess popped by itself - What to do?

 This is why it is important to go for your dental check ups every 6 months because you can catch tooth decay while its small.
 Small cavities are easily treated with cavity fillings and does not require complex and expensive treatments such as root canals and tooth removals.

 If you do not make an appointment with your dentist and you don't want any treatment, what will happen is that the abscess will come back.
 Sometimes it may come back fiercer than before by swelling up even more.

 That pimple on the gums can swell up further.
 Sometimes the swelling can get so bad that you can barely even see your teeth.
-Here is a photo of a more advanced stage of swelling from an untreated abscess.
+It can make your face look disfigured because one side will be larger than the other.

 Overall, the point that we're trying to make is that a dental abscess won't go away on its own.
 It is up to you to take action and be in control of your life and your health.